dibakash/IITM-PDSA/week_2/lecture_2.md

 > Note:
 >
-> The upper bound of an algorithm, also known as its worst-case time complexity, is a measure of the maximum amount of time that the algorithm will take to solve a problem of a given size.
-Like the lower bound, it is a property of the problem rather than the specific algorithm being used.
-However, it is possible for different algorithms to have different upper bounds for the same problem, depending on how efficiently they are able to solve it.
-For example, one algorithm might have an upper bound of $O(n^2)$ for a particular problem, while another algorithm might have an upper bound of $O(n \log n)$ for the same problem.
-The upper bound is important because it helps to determine the feasibility of an algorithm for solving a given problem, as well as its potential performance characteristics.
+> In general, both $Big O$ and $Omega$ notation are used to describe the upper and lower bounds of an algorithm's time complexity, respectively.
+>
+> $Big O$ notation is usually used to describe the worst-case time complexity of an algorithm, which represents an upper bound on the amount of time the algorithm will take to solve a problem as the size of its inputs grows.
+It's commonly used to describe the scalability of an algorithm, so it's often considered to be a property of the algorithm's implementation.
+>
+> Omega $(\Omega)$ notation, on the other hand, is used to describe the best-case time complexity of an algorithm, which represents a lower bound on the amount of time the algorithm will take to solve a problem.
+It's used to describe the minimum amount of time an algorithm will take, so it's often considered to be a property of the problem, not the implementation.
+>
+> In either case, the notation provides a way to describe and compare the time complexity of algorithms, which is useful for selecting the most appropriate algorithm for a given problem and understanding how the running time of an algorithm will grow as the size of its inputs grows.

 ---